Blog

 Colleagues choosing the best entity structure

+In 2024, 21 million business owners-to-be filed new business applications.
+However, the application is just the beginning.
 There are many options to consider when opening a business, but there is only one right answer for structuring your entity.
 Each entity structure has different benefits and requirements that can either catalyze your success or complicate your growth.

 This guide is not intended as advice to help you establish your business.
 Instead, it offers a jumping-off point for the larger conversation you should be having about how to structure your business, including: